jimmy-zx/pbft-tla-spec/report/report.typ

-Introduced by Castro and Liskov, PBFT provides a concrete algorithm and implementation techniques that achieve thousands of client requests per second with modest latency overhead, making Byzantine fault tolerance "practical" for real systems rather than merely a theoretical possibility @castro1999pbft;
+Introduced by Castro and Liskov, PBFT provides a concrete algorithm and implementation techniques that achieve thousands of client requests per second with modest latency overhead, making Byzantine fault tolerance "practical" for real systems rather than merely a theoretical possibility @castro1999pbft.
-@castro2001thesis.
-At a high level, PBFT organizes execution into views with a designated primary replica, and each client request passes through a three-phase agreement protocol (pre-prepare, prepare, commit) to ensure that all non-faulty replicas execute the same sequence of operations.
+At a high level, PBFT organizes execution into views with a designated primary replica, and each request passes through a three-phase agreement protocol (pre-prepare, prepare, commit) to ensure that all non-faulty replicas execute the same sequence of operations.